munsifhusami1/transportation-ETL-pipeline/README.md

 ## Outputs

-During active grant monitoring at NJTPA, the manual process supported the following reporting use cases across a 13-county region:
+During active grant monitoring at a state DOT-style grants tracking system, the manual process supported the following reporting use cases across its subregions:

 1. Identification of at-risk grants approaching federal obligation deadlines
 2. Subrecipient compliance tracking for locally sponsored projects